MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ### New compiler warning and runtime checks on native-to-managed marshaling
 Calling from managed functions to native functions requires marshalling.
 The CLR performs the marshaling but it doesn't understand C++ semantics.
 If you pass a native object by value, CLR will either call the object's copy-constructor or use BitBlt, which may cause undefined behavior at runtime.

 Now the compiler will emit a warning if it can know at compile time that a native object with deleted copy ctor is passed between native and managed boundary by value.
 For those cases in which the compiler doesn't know at compile time, it will inject a runtime check so that the program will call std::terminate immediately when an ill-formed marshalling occurs.
-In Update Version 15.3, the following code produces C4606 "
+In Visual Studio 2017 version 15.3, the following code produces C4606 "
 'A': passing argument by value across native and managed boundary requires valid copy constructor.
 Otherwise the runtime behavior is undefined".
 ```cpp
 class A